Rosefalk/Toaster/README.md

-        timeFadeIn   : 400,         //time it takes to fade in timeDelay    : 4000,        //delay before it fades out timeFadeOut  : 1000,        //toast fade out (set to -1 to keep toasts from fading out) func         : undefined,   //optional function to be run on click playSound    : true         //should a sound play when notifying?
+        timeFadeIn   : 400,         //time it takes to fade in timeDelay    : 4000,        //delay before it fades out timeFadeOut  : 1000,        //toast fade out (set to -1 to keep toasts from fading out) func         : undefined,   //optional function to be run on click, first parameter is the html object playSound    : true         //should a sound play when notifying?
     },
     toast: toast //this is the function that creates the notifications